rob-j-au/wrk/wrk-compose/README.md

 ## wrk-compose

-This is a docker-compose stack for running the wrk-book, wrk-ork and app-node services with Prometheus and Grafana monitoring.
+- docker-compose stack for running the wrk-book, wrk-ork and app-node services (from Github Container Registry with latest tag)
+- Prometheus and Grafana monitoring

 - [wrk-book](../wrk-book)
 - [wrk-ork](../wrk-ork)